aws-samples/amazon-codeguru-java-detectors/README.md

 Use GitHub issues to report bugs and request features.
 Open a support ticket with [AWS Support](https://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
-If you think you may have found a bug, open a bug report.
 For contributing guidelines, refer to CONTRIBUTING.md.

 ## Security